ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ### Double-spend protection

-All issuing server should implement a robust storage-query mechanism for checking that tokens sent by clients have not been spent before.
+All issuing servers should implement a robust, global storage-query mechanism for checking that tokens sent by clients have not been spent before.
 Such tokens only need to be checked for each issuer individually.
-But all issuers must perform global double-spend checks to avoid clients from exploiting the possibility of spending tokens more than once against distributed token checking systems.
-For the same reason, the global data storage must have quick update times.
-While an update is occurring it may be possible for a malicious client to spend a token more than once.
+This prevents clients from "replaying" previous requests, and is necessary for achieving the unforgeability requirement.

 # VOPRF instantiation {#voprf-protocol}